 Enough for All is honored to have a working collaborative unique to other municipal poverty reduction strategies.
 The Justice Sector Constellation was convened to provide recommendations on ways that justice-serving agencies, governments and law enforcement may improve access to the legal system by low-income Calgarians.
-The same group has been meeting for more than 4 years to first make recommendations for the Enough for All strategy, and are now focusing on the implementation of these recommendations, in addition to implementing new recommendations.
+Since 2013, the Constellation has been working to implement those and other new recommendations.
 Concerning service enhancement and education, projects have included a Legal Services Database Project, Legal Advice versus Legal Information Project, and a Collaboration with Educators Project.

 There are significant systemic and policy considerations when identifying opportunities for change in the legal system.
 The Justice Sector Constellation has supported a Courthouse Greeters Feasibility study, and was granted funding in 2016 to complete a research project seeking to identify the disproportionate impact of certain bylaws on low-income Calgarians.

-Read the final set of recommendations by the Justice Sector Constellation: Intervening at the Intersection of Poverty and the Legal System, March 2013
+Read the original set of recommendations by the Justice Sector Constellation: Intervening at the Intersection of Poverty and the Legal System, March 2013

 For an updated synopsis of active projects currently being undertaken, please read the following publications: